percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 OPTIMIZED
-   Two INSERTs that happen at about the same time on two different nodes in a child table, that insert different (non conflicting rows), but both rows point to the same row in the parent table **will not result** in the certification failure.
+   Two INSERTs that happen at about the same time on two different nodes in a child table, that insert different (non-conflicting rows), but both rows point to the same row in the parent table **will not result** in the certification failure.